 It can take up to 48 hours for CCA to provide the lender with the requested information.

 Watch for the Final Disclosure that provides information for canceling the loan as well as updated cost information.

-After a mandatory cancellation period (required by law), the lender sends the loan funds to CCA, where they are deposited into the student’s CCA account.
+After a mandatory cancellation period (required by law), the lender sends the loan funds to CCA, where they are applied to the student’s CCA student account.

 - Admitted Undergraduates

 - Admitted Graduates

 - Tuition & Fees